kkatsavaros/Call-an-API-Integrating-Redux-with-React-application/README.md

 For User Interface i use React.

-I do not use react-redux library.
-All code done manually.
+Aldo I use react-redux library to intergrate redux in react.
+For that reason i use useDispatch and useSelector Hooks from react-redux library.